-Kristin Davin, Psy.D., Solution Focused/Strategic Therapist and Coach
+Kristin Davin, Psy.D., Strategic Counselor, Coach, and Consultant

 The philosophy of marriage counseling can be explained with the simple principle of a fork in the road.
 You can decide to go down the narrow path or the wide road, but deciding which path to take is often challenging.
 Many times, people who decide to take the narrow path discover that it is ultimately more rewarding.

 Having helped many people grow and develop, I understand the fears and struggles that keep people stuck in certain types of behavior or unhappy situations.
-By examining your feelings and how they keep leading to the same types of relationships, you will discover how to break this trap by ending these negative interaction patterns.
+This happens both professionally and personally.
+By examining your feelings and how they keep leading to the same types of relationships and behaviors, you will discover how to break this trap by ending these negative interaction patterns.
+And we know how we communicate with others both personally and professionally affects us in profound ways.

 If my personal and professional experience has taught me anything, it is the important of making necessary changes in your life.
 We are all works in progress that continue to grow and evolve.